 -

-Each direction is about 35 – 40 minutes of continuous paddling.
-It can be strenuous and a difficult paddle for the young, elderly and adults with less than average strength and endurance.”
+Each direction is about 35 – 45 minutes of continuous paddling.
+It is strenuous and a difficult paddle for the young, elderly and adults with low upper body strength or endurance.”

 Please consider booking our motorboat snorkeling adventure at Captain Cook Snorkeling Cruises if you have any doubts about your strength or ability for a paddling trip.
-We have an alternative activity that would be great for you – our 34′ RHIB goes twice daily to the same snorkeling destination without the risks of multiple capsizing in a kayak.
+We have an alternative activity that would be great for you – our 39′ power catamaran cruise goes twice daily to the same snorkeling destination without the risks of multiple capsizing in a kayak.

 Go to www.captaincooksnorkelingcruises.com to learn more about essentially the same snorkeling experience without the tippy kayak.